 What is the most important thing you should know?
 If you are a beneficiary, you have rights and you can assert them in a court of law.
 As a law firm devoted entirely to representing clients in disputes such as this, we have the focus and relevant experience needed to build a powerful case on your behalf.

-Contact Pankauski Hauser Law Firm For More Information
+Contact Pankauski Hauser Lazarus PLLC For More Information

 To schedule an initial consultation with a West Palm Beach estate litigation lawyer, call Amanda Phillips at 561-514-0900 Ext.
 101 or fill out our online form.